beemojs/beemo/docs/workspaces.md

 There are situations where a single package or multiple packages need to be executed before all other packages, for example, a core/common/main package.
 This is very common for typed languages like Flow or TypeScript.
 By default, Beemo will automatically resolve a priority order based on the workspaces dependency graph.
-To disable this process, pass a `--no-priority` option.
+To disable this process, pass a `--no-graph` option.

 ```
-yarn beemo typescript --workspaces=* --no-priority
+yarn beemo typescript --workspaces=* --no-graph
 ```

-High priority packages will be executed in parallel batches, based on the order of dependency, followed by all remaining packages being executed in parallel batches as well.
+Highly depended on packages will be executed in parallel batches, based on the order of dependency, followed by all remaining packages being executed in parallel batches as well.

 ## Driver Support